Whatsapp Icon

 • Mastectomy: The most common surgical method, where the entire breast is removed.
 This may include simple or radical mastectomy depending on the cancer's extent.

-• Lumpectomy: Also known as breast-conserving surgery, this method involves removing the tumor and a small margin of surrounding tissue.
+• Lumpectomy: Also known as breast-conserving surgery, this method involves removing the tumour and a small margin of surrounding tissue.
 This is less common in men due to the smaller amount of breast tissue.

 Radiation Therapy